A Decentralised Digital Token Architecture for Public Transport: Results

+Nevertheless, if the system were designed with these trade-offs in mind, then the \textit{verify block} subroutine could be removed from consideration when calculating latency.
+Under this assumption, at the 50th (median) and 95th percentile, assuming perfect correlation between performance of the subroutines, latency experienced by the passenger would be 440 milliseconds and 1.073 seconds, respectively, which would be acceptable in the average case.
+If this improvement were combined with removing the blinding operations from the System Entry and System Exit stages, then latency would be reduced further still, potentially to 131 milliseconds and 276 milliseconds, respectively, which would be acceptable in nearly all cases.
+We conclude that subject to some trade-offs, it is feasible to implement a privacy-respecting, decentralised payment system with user interactions that are similar to those used today by TfL.

-\subsubsection{Cost Analysis}
+\subsection{Cost Analysis}

-TfL supports both payment with Oyster Card, which it manages, as well as through contactless card and phone-based mechanisms that are managed externally.
-In order to feasibly serve the same demographic DigID needs to be able to be run from both a mobile phone as well as a card or smart device issued by TfL - similarly to an Oyster card.
+TfL supports payment both via the Oyster system, which it oversees, as well as through contactless bank card and mobile phones via mechanisms that are managed externally.
+To avoid introducing significantly new workflows for passengers, it should be possible to be able to use our proposed protocol both from a mobile phone as well as from a card or smart device that is similar to the Oyster cards currently issued by TfL.

 The case for feasibility on mobile phones has already been briefly explored in this section.
-Given a user is running DigID on a phone there should be no further costs aside from buying credit.
+Modern mobile phones have sufficient storage, computation, and communication capabilities that users should expect no marginal costs to use the new protocol beyond the purchase of credit to use the system.
 We therefore focus on the cost feasibility of a smart device issued by TfL.

-The estimating the exact cost of manufacturing is outside the scope of this work.
-Instead we use the costs of the components we expect to be vital for such a device as a proxy for feasibility.
-The main components of such a device we expect to be an Radio Frequency (RF) Transceiver, a micro-controller, an FPGA, a battery, and a container.
-If we assume these items are needed in bulk, such as a couple thousand units we can see that the total unit price is under £10 without including wiring and manufacturing costs\footnote{RF Transceiver: £1.53 per unit~\cite{SX1233IMLTRT}.
+Estimating the exact cost of manufacturing is outside the scope of this work.
+Instead, as a proxy for feasibility, we use the costs of the components we expect to be vital for such a device.
+We anticipate that the main components of such a device would include a radio frequency (RF) transceiver, a micro-controller, an FPGA, a battery, and a container.
+If we assume that these items are purchased in bulk, say thousands of units per order, by the issuing authority, we observe that the total unit price is under £10, without including wiring and manufacturing costs\footnote{RF Transceiver: £1.53 per unit~\cite{SX1233IMLTRT}.
 Micro-controller: £5.70 per unit~\cite{R5F572TKCDFB}.
 FPGA: £0.892 per unit~\cite{ICE40LP384-SG32}.
 Battery: £0.473 per unit~\cite{SR626}.
 Container: £0.854 per unit~\cite{PB-1574}}.